reproducible-agile/reproducible-agile.github.io/2022-replication-workshop.md

 However, without at least 2-3 replication attempts, the original plan for the workshop will have to be modified.

-**Deadline**: 15 May 2022 by email to the organizers, attaching the replication report as a single PDF or the link to the repository containing the materials (including a text document following the template's report structure!).
+**Deadline**: Register for participation by 31 May 2022 by email to the organizers.
+If you have completed or attempted a replication, please attach the replication report as a single PDF or the link to the repository containing the materials (including a text document following the template's report structure!).